ChrisW-priv/PersonalVault/notes/Connected Components.md

 ---
-title: "Connected Components"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Connected Components
 ---

 Sometimes a graph is split into multiple components.
 It's useful to be able to identify and count these components.